Watch the video below to learn what a charge of Sexual Conduct with a Minor means in Arizona:

 Sexual intercourse includes sexual intercourse or anything involving “penetration.”
 Sexual conduct with a minor who is fifteen (15), sixteen (16) or seventeen (17) years old is charged as a class six (6) felony.
 Sexual conduct with minor (14) years of age or younger is charged as a class two (2) felony, and is punishable pursuant to the Dangerous Crimes Against Children (DCAC) statue.

 We offer Free Confidential Case Reviews in our office, in downtown Phoenix.
-If you would like speak with a lawyer, give us a call at (602) 307-0808 to schedule a meeting to review your case.
+If you would like speak with a sex crimes lawyer, give us a call at (602) 307-0808 to schedule a meeting to review your case.
 If you would rather communicate over email, you can fill out our secure, confidential email form and we’ll get in touch within 24 hours.
 We can help.